RickyMexx/DeepRL-LTL/README.md

 # DeepRL-LTLf
 The repository solves a Reinforcement Learning Task on a custom environment with a temporal component.
-The project implements some of the ideas behind the paper "Modular Deep Reinforcement Learning with Temporal Logic Specifications" (Lim Zun Yuan et al. [1]) using a modified Soft-Actor-Critic algorithm based on the Py-Torch implementation provided at [Py-Torch SAC](https://github.com/pranz24/pytorch-soft-actor-critic).
+The project implements some of the ideas behind the paper "Modular Deep Reinforcement Learning with Temporal Logic Specifications" (Lim Zun Yuan et al.) using a modified Soft-Actor-Critic algorithm based on the Py-Torch implementation provided at [Py-Torch SAC](https://github.com/pranz24/pytorch-soft-actor-critic).

 <br>